MikhailGorobets/DiligentComputer/README.md

 ### Configuring Vulkan Build Environment

 By default there is no Vulkan implementation on MacOS.
-Diligent Engine loads Vulkan dynamically and can use a Vulkan Portability implementation such as [MoltenVK](https://github.com/KhronosGroup/MoltenVK) or [gfx-portability](https://github.com/gfx-rs/portability).
+Application loads Vulkan dynamically and can use a Vulkan Portability implementation such as [MoltenVK](https://github.com/KhronosGroup/MoltenVK) or [gfx-portability](https://github.com/gfx-rs/portability).
 Install [VulkanSDK](https://vulkan.lunarg.com/sdk/home#mac) and make sure that your system is properly configured as described